Volunteering

 Our committees are essential to the grassroots action of our organization.
 Committee members attend monthly meetings, organize around local initiatives, plan and volunteer at events, and use their individual skills to share our mission across the western slope.
 We are always accepting new committee members, so please stop by for our next meeting or contact us for more info.

-Watershed Committee: Second Thursday Monthly
+Watershed Committee: Second Thursday of the Month

-Public Lands Committee: Fourth Monday Monthly
+Public Lands Committee: Last Monday of the Month

-Want to get involved?
+Want to join our team?
 E-mail: [email protected]

 Stewardship Days